rccordell/f18rwda/assignments/domain-of-your-own.md

 ## Option 1: Jekyll and Github Pages

-MORE MORE MORE

-Maybe you've built a website before.
-Maybe Wordpress is old hat for you.
-There are lots of other ways to build a website.
-Recently flat HTML platforms [like Jekyll]()(https://jekyllrb.com/) have been getting lots of buzz: they load quick and don't have all the overhead of a database-driven platform like Wordpress.
+We will explore Markdown, Jekyll, and Github Pages in class during our first week or so together.
+Recently flat HTML platforms [like Jekyll][3] have been getting lots of buzz: they load quickly and don't have all the overhead of a database-driven platform like Wordpress.
 Once the system is set up they're remarkably easy to use, but the setup is more complicated than WP.
-If you'd like to challenge yourself in this assignment, consider building a Jekyll site, [perhaps hosted through Github]()(https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/).
-If you'd like to go this route, come chat with me and we'll lay out the options and necessities.

-[supported Jekyll themes for GitHub pages][5]

-Barry Clark, [Build A Blog With Jekyll And GitHub Pages][6]

-Consider [Prose.io][7] as an editor for your blog
+We will largely follow Barry Clark's tutorial, [Build A Blog With Jekyll And GitHub Pages][4], though some details have changed since 2014.
+If you want to prepare for this option ahead of class, you might peruse the [supported Jekyll themes for GitHub Pages][5].
+There are other [Jekyll themes][6] that will work with Github Pages, but the ones on that list work best if you're not familiar with Github or Jekyll.
+Once your blog is setup, you can edit your Markdown locally and sync with Github, or you might consider [Prose.io][7] to create and edit blog posts directly online.
 For additional help, see [Amanda Visconti's Jekyll/Github Pages tutorial at the Programming Historian][8]

-### Jekyll and Wordpress Procedures

- MORE MORE

 ## Option 2: Wordpress